helxplatform/search-documentation/docs/architecture/roger.md

 The NER engine accepts blocks of text or metadata and uses specially trained machine learning language processing tools to find entities in the text that correspond to biomedical concepts.
-These concepts are then annotated, allowing them to be resolved to specific points on the knowledge graph in the following steps.
+These concepts are then annotated with a compact universal resource identifier (CURIE), allowing them to be resolved to specific points on the knowledge graph in the following steps.

 #### Name resolver

-The name resolver API attempts to resolve synonyms into similar concepts, and identify them using ontological compact universal resource identifiers (CURIEs).
+The name resolver API attempts to resolve synonyms into similar concepts.
+In the Dug workflow, the `annotate_and_index` pipeline passes individual CURIEs to the name resolver, which responds with a list of CURIEs that can be used as synonyms for the input.

 #### Node normalizer

-Using the BioLink Model registry as an ontological base, the node normalizer ensures that a multiplicity of types are resolved to a more streamlined BioLink ontology type base.
-This allows for the simplification of the knowledge graph and a reduction in concept duplication that might arise from identical or closely related concepts in two different ontologies.
+Using the BioLink Model registry as an ontological base, the node normalizer accepts individual CURIEs and resolves them to a preferred synonym, as well as identifying the semantic type under the BioLink Model.
+This allows for the simplification of the knowledge graph and a reduction in concept duplication that might arise from identical or closely related concepts in different ontologies.

 #### LakeFS